hottshott28/100-days-of-code/log.md

 **Today's Progress**: I continued to work on my personal website.
 Struggled again with bootstrap and looked back to previous work to compare.
 I think i'm starting to big with a almost finished version of a navbar and need to start smaller.

 **Thoughts** It feels good to code, it's feeling like an old friend.
 Still lots to learn and get back to being comfortable with.

+### Day 3: May 21, Thursday

+**Today's Progress**: I started back with some tutorial training on Javascript.
+Started a task list project.
+Set up another repo and pushed 2 files to it.

+**Thoughts** Github is seeming less scary even after working with it for 3 days.
+This is good.
+V good.